pluralsight/guides/draft/front-end-javascript/building-a-wallpaper-streaming-app-using-angular-2-and-reddit-api/article.md

     ...
     }
 ```
- The next step is to make a directory for the project and to make a <code>main.ts</code> file for bootstrapping the Angular 2 application
+ Thaht's right - we need to make a directory for the project and to make a <code>main.ts</code> file in it for bootstrapping the Angular 2 application
 ## Initializng your Angular 2 application

-With all the configuration done, we can start our project.
 In the root folder, create a new directory, <code> src </code>.
 This is where the Angular 2 application will reside:

 ```bash
 $ mkdir src